 A drought Stage 1 is considered a water alert, where water supplies are only slightly restricted.
 The response actions are intended to initiate public awareness of a possible water shortage in the near future, and to encourage water efficiency practices.
-Stage 1 actions target up to a 15 percent demand reduction through the implementation of voluntary measures; however, in 2015 the EID Board set the Stage 1 target at 10% for the then-current drought.
+Stage 1 actions target up to a 15 percent demand reduction through the implementation of voluntary measures.
 The following New Actions outlined in this section are activities that must be performed during this stage of a drought declaration.

-At the beginning of a dry period there is no certainty as to whether the conditions will persist into a more significant drought.
+At the beginning of a dry season there is no certainty as to whether the conditions will persist into a full drought.
 Accordingly, the initial phase of conservation is voluntary on the part of the customer, and the use of recycled water continues as normal.
 Staff should implement an outreach program to educate customers regarding the status of District water supplies, and the predicted water shortage; however, the education should be done without alarming customers as there is not yet a true emergency.
-This outreach can be complemented by the actions of the Department of Water Resources and RWA.
+This outreach can be complemented by the actions of the Department of Water Resources and the Regional Water Authority.
 To avoid confusion though, it is important to educate our customers that due to the District's multiple water sources and integrated infrastructure, the rest of the region and the state might be worse off than the District.
 Raising public awareness therefore represents one of the most important components of this Plan.

-- 1) Monitor reservoir levels in coordination with dashboard drought risk assessment on a monthly basis. - 2) Manage water supplies and conservation levels to achieve approximately 25,000 acre-feet of carry-over storage in Jenkinson Lake to guard against multiple year drought conditions. - 3) Alert ditch customers of potential cutbacks, reminding them of Item No. A-8 of their ditch application for service, and reduce potable water releases from valve blow-offs, if possible with customer services. - 4) Alert the Improvement District No. 97 property owners listed on the current County assessment roll of the water alert declaration, reminding them of paragraph 10 of the 2005 Interim Agreement for ID 97 and possible accommodations to decrease the releases to Clear Creek should the drought conditions continue with legal. - 5) Monitor water demands weekly at the water treatment plants to assess the amount of water savings accomplished and forecast end-of-year carryover storage needs. - 6) Identify areas of low pressure, both present and projected, and communicate this to local fire protection agencies. - 7) Increase monitoring for water theft. - 8) Refer to the draft ditch operations guidelines in Appendix E of the Drought Preparedness Plan for further information on ditch management during a drought. - 9) Alert regulatory agencies to the possibility of decreased stream flow. - 10) Examine Deer Creek discharge requirements; and assess the need to work with stakeholders and the State Water Resources Control Board to temporarily reduce flows to conserve potable water.
+- 1) Monitor reservoir levels in coordination with dashboard drought risk assessment on a monthly basis. - Alert ditch customers of potential cutbacks, reminding them Item No. A-8 of their ditch application for service, and reduce potable water releases from valve blow-offs, if possible with customer services. - 3) Alert the Improvement District No. 97 property owners listed on the current County assessment roll of the water alert declaration, reminding them of paragraph 10 of the 2005 Interim Agreement for ID 97 and possible accommodations to decrease the releases to Clear Creek should the drought conditions continue with legal. - 4) Monitor water demands weekly at the water treatment plants to assess the amount of water savings accomplished and forecast end-of-year carryover storage needs. - 5) Identify areas of low pressure, both present and projected, and communicate this to local fire protection agencies. - 6) Increase monitoring for water theft. - 7) Refer to the draft ditch operations guidelines in Appendix E of the Drought Preparedness Plan for further information on ditch management during a drought. - 8) Alert regulatory agencies to the possibility of decreased stream flow. - 9) Examine Deer Creek discharge requirements; and assess the need to work with stakeholders and the State Water Resources Control Board to temporarily reduce flows due to extraordinary circumstances.

-- 1) Implement a project code or charge number for use by all employees to track time and expenses for all drought-related activities. - 2) Alert ditch customers of potential cutbacks and remind them of Item No. A-8 of their ditch application for service with engineering and operations. - 3) Identify baseline and target levels of water usage per user class with water efficiency. - 4) Request assistance in programming and obtaining database information appropriate to the drought stage, customer requests, and cutback priorities. - 5) Provide prompt notice to a customer whenever the District obtains information that indicates that a leak may exist within the end-user's exclusive control.
+- 1) Implement the Stage 1 drought rates as approved by Board action. - a) Add 15% drought surcharge to commodity rates only. - b) Apply to current water rates on all user classes. - 2) Implement a project code or charge number for use by all employees to track time and expenses for all drought-related activities. - 3) Alert ditch customers of potential cutbacks and remind them of Item No. A-8 of their ditch application for service with engineering and operations. - 4) Identify baseline and target levels of water usage per user class with water efficiency. - 5) Request assistance in programming and obtaining database information appropriate to the drought stage, customer requests, and cutback priorities.